 But look for an only (slightly) improved Episode 1 video in early January.
 Because we do not want to get too far from crappy too quick.

-The post "I’m Making Crappy Quality Videos on Purpose" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2014/12/crappy-quality-videos/) on December 17, 2014.
+The post "I’m Making Crappy Quality Videos on Purpose" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/12/crappy-quality-videos/) on December 17, 2014.